-During the pandemic, many people joined the ranks of the gig economy to help make ends meet.
-Whether you are part of the gig economy because it’s a primary source of income or want to make extra money with a side business, all taxpayers need to understand that they must report gig economy income on their tax return.
+During the pandemic, many people joined the ranks of the gig economy to help make ends meet – and they’re still doing so.
+Whether you are part of the gig economy because it’s a primary source of income or want to make extra money with a side business, taxpayers must understand that money earned through this work is usually taxable.
+As such, it must be reported as income on their tax returns.

 - The taxpayer providing the service doesn’t receive an information return, like a Form 1099-NEC, Form 1099-MISC, Form 1099-K, or Form W-2.